matrixorigin/matrixorigin.io/docs/MatrixOne/Security/how-tos/quick-start-create-user.md

-# Quick start: Create a new account, use the new account, creates users, create roles, and grant the privilege
+# Create a new account, use the new account, creates users, create roles, and grant the privilege

 When initializing access to the MatrixOne cluster, the system will automatically generate a default account, which is the cluster administrator.
 The default user name of the cluster administrator is *root*. *root* is both a cluster administrator and a system account administrator. *root* can create and manage other common accounts (non-system account administrators).